The Second Book of Songs (1600): Publication history

 In his address to the "courteous reader" at the beginning of the First Book of Songs, Dowland announced his intention to publish more songs.
 The first book was printed by Peter Short, who had recently become involved in music printing.
 For the second book, Dowland turned to a different team - the publisher was George Eastland of Fleet Street (an obscure figure who appears to have known the Dowland family) and the printer was Thomas East, an experienced music printer.
-A fee had to be paid to Thomas Morley, who held a patent (a monopoly of music printing) from 1598.
+A fee had to be paid to Thomas Morley, who between 1598 and his death held a printing patent (which can be defined as a type of monopoly or copyright protection in respect of music printing).

 On the title-page Dowland is correctly described as lutenist to the king of Denmark.
 The manuscript was delivered by Mrs Dowland, but as Dowland was living abroad, he was not able to liaise with the printer, and the proofs were read by two composers who were in London at the time, John Wilbye and Edward Johnson.